Table of Contents (Jump to a Question):

 The GRAS list’s damage has been done.
 If you disagree with the FDA testing, please write to them and do all you can to change those requirements.
 But boycotting everything on the GRAS list is not helping animals; it is hurting animals by making our lifestyle look impossible to those who may be considering going vegan.
 When we obsess over details like this, we make it so non-vegans can’t imagine themselves going vegan, and so they continue to eat meat, dairy, and eggs.

-I go to the slaughterhouse in LA a few times a month.
+I go to the vigils at the Farmer John slaughterhouse in LA a few times a month.
 I see those pigs facing their deaths.
 They do not care if you are avoiding 903 obscure ingredients on an FDA list.
 They care that we get people to go vegan NOW and stop paying for them to be put in a gas chamber and have their throats slit.

 You are welcome to avoid everything on the GRAS list if you wish; please do whatever you are comfortable with.
 But please consider how counterproductive it is for us to obsess over this list, and how far beyond “possible and practicable” (definition of veganism) it is to be avoiding everything on that list.
 Because it is not possible or practicable to avoid the 903 items on the GRAS list, that is why it still falls within the definition of veganism to call and item vegan that contains them.